-The North of Ireland Family History Society (NIFHS) has recently acquired this room for meetings and for mounting a programme of courses for family historians.
-The room is named after Dr David Honneyman, a founding member of the Society and its first President.
+The North of Ireland Family History Society (NIFHS) acquired this room for meetings and for mounting a programme of Courses for family historians.
+The room is named after Dr David Honneyman, a founding member of the Society and its first President and a lecturer by profession.

 - Beginning Your Research: “Covers researching, recording and resources including some free websites, and is for absolute beginners.”